MIT-CSAIL-TIG/terraform-example/README.md

 file to configure connection and authentication information for your cloud.

-A minimal example of this for CSAIL users is:
+A minimal example of this for (MIT CSAIL)[https://www.csail.mit.edu] Lab memebrs is:

     clouds:
        default: